 Every business has its own individual requirements.
-The processes and responsibilities laid out in a generic template, for instance, will not fit the needs most companies and may harm you in the long-run because you will have to turn to whatever applicable state laws there are if what you want to see happen is not laid out in the shareholder agreement.
+The processes and responsibilities laid out in a generic template, for instance, will not fit the needs for most companies and may harm you in the long-run because you will have to turn to whatever applicable state laws there are if your plans are not laid out in the shareholder agreement.

 Tip 2: Hire a lawyer